UdenVH/GetCleanData_PeerAssessment/README.md

   * columns in the time-domain,
   * columns containing the mean and standard deviation for each measurement.

-The subsetting is performed by applying regular expressions on the column names.
+The subsetting is performed by selecting specific columns based on a search with regular expressions on the column names.

 Next, the measurement data is column-merged with the subject ids and with the activities.
 The activity ids are replaced with the activity descriptions.
 The column names of these two new columns containing the subject and activity are updated to get the more descriptive values "subjectid" and "activity".